Thudjr/MIA/README.md

-# This is a repository of medical image analyze
+# This is a repository for medical image analyze